 The principles that govern the management of the Cospas-Sarsat Programme and the responsibilities of Participants for the provision and operation of ground and space segment components of the Cospas-Sarsat System are defined in the International Cospas-Sarsat Programme Agreement (ICSPA).
 Because Russia and the USA are Parties to the ICSPA, the development and the integration of their MEOSAR satellite constellations into the Cospas-Sarsat System can be accommodated within the framework established by the ICSPA, as an enhancement to the existing Cospas-Sarsat System, and managed by the Cospas-Sarsat Council through the existing management structure (i.e. Council, Joint Committee, Task Groups, Experts Working Groups, etc.).
-However, because the EC/ESA are not parties to the ICSPA, a specific management structure is required for coordinating the development and integration activities for SAR/Galileo.
+However, because China and the EC/ESA are not parties to the ICSPA, a specific management structure is required for coordinating the development and integration activities for SAR/BDS and SAR/Galileo.

-It is expected that a formal agreement between Cospas-Sarsat and the appropriate authority responsible for the development of the SAR/Galileo system would provide the required management structure for the development and integration of SAR/Galileo into the Cospas-Sarsat System.
+It is expected that a formal agreement between Cospas-Sarsat and the appropriate authority responsible for the development of the SAR/BDS and SAR/Galileo systems would provide the required management structure for the development and integration of SAR/BDS and SAR/Galileo into the Cospas-Sarsat System.